Maximizing Influence with Graph Neural Networks: Methodology

 \subsection{{\normalfont{\textsc{Pun}}}: Potentially Uninfluenced Neighbors}

 Computing the influence spread of every node in the first step is computationally demanding.
 We thus seek a method that can surpass this hinder and provide adequate performance.
-We first need to redefine a simpler influence set representation than in Eq. (\ref{eq:Ls}).
+We first utilize the activations mentioned above to define the set of influenced nodes on the step that corresponds to that layer.
 Let $\hat{L}_S,L'_S \in \{0,1\}^n$ be the binary vectors with $1$s in nodes predicted to be uninfluenced and nodes predicted to be influenced respectively:

-$L'_S$ is simpler than $L_S$ defined in Eq.~(\ref{eq:Ls}) and provides a more rough estimate, but it allows for a simpler influence spread which we can optimize greedily:
+where $T$ is the number of layers, and $H_t^i \in \Reals^{n \times 1}$ is a column from $H_t$.
+This vector contains a label for each node whose sign indicates if it is predicted to be influenced. $L'_S$ provides a rough estimate, but it allows for a simpler influence spread which we can optimize greedily:

 We can use $\hat{L}_S$ and message passing to predict the amount of a node's neighborhood that remains uninfluenced, i.e., the \textbf{P}otentially \textbf{U}ninfluenced \textbf{N}eighbors (\textsc{Pun}), weighted by the respective probability of influence for a node $u$,